 When people forget important steps in closing out an estate, it can catch up with them later.
-Tisha shared one such client story below (real names not used, of course):
+Tisha shared one such client story below (real names not used):

-They notified credit agencies, service providers, churches and other businesses that Bert had been involved with.
+They notified credit agencies, service providers, churches, and other businesses that Bert had been involved with.
 Ultimately, they discovered that his identity had been stolen through a local business.
 They took care of the debt collectors, cleaned up his credit, closed all open accounts, and wrapped up any other outstanding items they found.
-According to Tisha, there are also some things you should not do right away.

 5 Things That Should Not Be Done Right Away